bunji2/pcapscript/README.md

 ```
 ## Example6

-example6.js displays each TCP segment fully and saves each payload.
+example6.js displays each packet fully and saves each payload.

 ```
 // example6.js